-Then reaching the majestic Abbey church which, as a stone skeleton still standing solemnly towards the sky, you will be fascinated by this that has become both an icon of the medieval imagination and exerts a great attraction for visitors, thanks to the fact of showing itself as a suggestive ruin – and above all to be the first significant example of Gothic architecture in Tuscany, built thanks to the expertise of the same Cistercian monks who – remember – in the same decades in which they erected the walls of this large Abbey, they were also called by the Republic of Siena to supervise both to the management of the financial magistrates (Gabella and Biccherna) and to the construction site of the city’s cathedral.
-For over a century, the Abbey of San Galgano has been exerting great attraction for many visitors, but even for great cinema personalities, as happened to the Soviet director Andrej Tarkovskij who wanted to shoot some scenes of his masterpiece: Nostalghia.
+Today the Abbey is an icon of the medieval imagination and exerts a great attraction for visitors, thanks to the fact that it shows itself as a ruin; you should also know that the complex has been the first significant example of Gothic architecture in Tuscany, built thanks to the expertise of the same Cistercian monks who, in the same decades in which they were building the Abbey, were also called by the Republic of Siena to oversee both the management of the financial magistrates (called Gabella and Biccherna) and to oversee the building site of the town Cathedral itself.
+Finally, it is worth remembering how San Galgano even inspired great cinema personalities, such as the Soviet director Andrej Tarkovskij who wanted to film some scenes of Nostalghia in this place.

 The sword in the rock really exists and is here

-A few steps from the abbey, we visit the Montesiepi Hermitage, a beautiful Romanesque church that retains the peculiarity of being circular in shape, which is the reason because it is also called the Rotonda di Montesiepi.
+A few steps from the abbey, we will visit the Montesiepi Hermitage, a Romanesque building that has the peculiarity of being circular in shape, which is the reason because it is also called the Rotonda di Montesiepi.

-But while that of the British king is a story with not well-defined historical outlines – in this day known thanks to the chivalric literature (romance) that has handed down to us –, the earthly affair of the knight Galgano has really taken place and the records of his canonization process bear witness to it.
-Of Galgano we then retrace the salient events, so you will find out why, at some point in his life, the knight decided to become a hermit and why his sword is here, stuck in the rock – inside a church that, among other things, it also has a singular shape connected to that of some templar buildings and to the Roman age mausoleums.
-Finally, we discover what are the symbolic similarities and differences between the sword of King Arthur and the Galgano’s.
+But while that of the British king is a story with not well-defined historical outlines – in this day known thanks to the chivalric literature (romance) that has handed down to us –, the earthly affair of the knight Galgano has really occurred and we have got minutes testimonies of it by the saint’s canonization trial.
+Of Galgano we will retrace the salient events, so you can find out why, at some point in his life, the knight decided to become a hermit and why his sword is here today, stuck in the rock – inside a church that, among other things, also has a particular shape, which is linked to that of some templar buildings and to the Roman age mausoleums.
+Finally, we will discover what are the symbolic similarities – and the differences – between the sword of King Arthur and that of Galgano.

 San Michele Prepositura Church, Chiusdino